-- The parent with whom you lived more than 50% of the 12-month period prior to filing the FAFSA
+- The parent with whom you lived more than 50% of the 12-month period prior to the date you submit the FAFSA

 OR, if you lived equally with both parents:

-- The parent who provided more than 50% of your support during the 12-month period prior to filing the FAFSA
+- The parent who provided more than 50% of your support during the 12-month period prior to the date you submit the FAFSA

 Only the custodial parent's information needs to be included on the FAFSA.
 The Profile is requested of both the custodial and non-custodial parents, if both are living.
 Please visit thefor more information about the Profile application process as it relates to divorced or separated parents.

 If the non-custodial parent will not be able to submit the Profile, please either complete our waiver request form or contact us to discuss your situation.
 Submit the form electronically, using the DocuSign form at the above link, and within approximately two weeks we'll send you an e-mail about whether or not a waiver can be granted.
 Based on what you provide on your waiver request, our office may follow up with you directly for more information.

 Please be aware that it is UVA’s philosophy that, to the extent they are able, both biological parents share a responsibility to help pay for the education of their dependent children.
 A parent’s unwillingness to contribute is not necessarily grounds for a waiver of the Profile application.
 In cases where a divorced custodial parent has remarried, stepparent information is also required.